Completion of One Coded Task

 When mobile users try to close a Visit using a Form Action, with a status of Complete With Omit, or Complete without completing a coded task, a toast appears:

-The only way for the mobile user to close a Visit without adding any completed coded tasks is to cancel it.
+The only way for the mobile user to close a visit without adding any completed coded tasks is to cancel it.